nasa/refine/README.md

 `refine` is a 3D mesh adaptation framework implemented in the C language.

-# Quick Start Compile from Git Repo
+# Quick Start Compile from Git Repo and Basic Usage

 `refine` can function without depencies, but the typical use cases of parallel execution and geometry evaluation require an MPI implementation